Swirrl/grafter-docs/_getting-started/030-understanding-pipes.md

 *NOTE because we're later going to convert this data into linked data with a `graft` step, we also make use of the `s` function which converts java `String` objects into Linked Data strings.*

+## Exposing Grafter Services

+An important architectural principle of Grafter is that it makes a clean separation between a pipelines transformation responsibilities, and the execution environment, or service within which it runs.

+There are currently several different execution environments available for Grafter.
+These are:

+- The leiningen plugin (Open Source)
+- Grafter Server (Proprietary - but planned to be open sourced)
+- The Graftwerk service wrapper (Proprietary - planned to be opened)

+These services, like the leiningen plugin, use information exposed through the `declare-pipeline` directive to build a web based forms and RESTful services for every declared grafter pipeline.

+For example these servers can use the type declarations to build a web based form for your pipeline, converting and coercing parameters and files from a HTTP request into the objects your pipeline is expecting.

+The pipeline never needs to say where to put the output data, as the output destination, whether it's a file a SPARQL endpoint or something else is the responsibility of the execution environment in which the pipeline is run.